Web content filtering

 It's possible to override the blocked category in web content filtering to allow a single site by creating a custom indicator policy.
 The custom indicator policy will supersede the web content filtering policy when it's applied to the device group in question.

-- Create a custom indicator in the Microsoft Defender Security Center by going to Settings > Indicators > URL/Domain > Add Item
+In the Microsoft 365 Defender portal (https://security.microsoft.com), go to Settings > Endpoints > Indicators > URL/Domain > Add Item.

 Web content filtering cards and details